serverless/dashboard/docs/faq.md

 **How does Serverless Console relate to Serveless Dashboard?**

-Serverless Console is a new stand alone product, but can leverage functionality from Serverless Dashboard like parameters, providers and secrets.
+Serverless Console is a new stand alone product, but can leverage functionality from Serverless Dashboard features for parameters and providers.
 To take advantage of these features be sure to set the app property in your serverless.yaml.